If you are

 Sacred Harp is... please click here to watch a video about Sacred Harp singing, where it comes from and what it sounds like.

 This was the first music in America.
-Some of of these songs date back to the 18th century, well prior to the time of the American Revolution.
+Some of of these songs date back to the 17th century, well prior to the time of the American Revolution.
 The Sacred Harp is the title of a book of songs, a collection of over 500 venerable religious songs and folk tunes.
-It was first published in 1844 and has been in use continuously ever since.
+It was first published in 1844 and has been in print and in use continuously ever since.

-As Sacred Harp singers we are not practicing for a performance.
+As Sacred Harp singers we do not practice for a performance.
 These are not rehearsals.

 We gather to sing purely for the enjoyment of the music, for ourselves, for each other and to be uplifted.

 All are welcome!